cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 title: Deploying MicroBOSH
 ---

 Installation of BOSH is done using MicroBOSH, which is a single VM that includes all of the BOSH components.
-See [BOSH Components](/bosh/bosh-components.html) for more information.
 You need BOSH to manage and deploy a distributed system on multiple VMs.
+See [BOSH Documentation](/bosh) for more information.

 ## <a id="prerequisites"></a>Prerequisites ##